Khan/perseus/README.md

 2. Run the following command to update the dev dependencies and the peer dependencies.
 ```
+// All dependencies
 yarn add --dev [dependency name]
+// Include this too if webapp is using this dependency
 yarn add --peer [dependency name]

 // Example